Web0zz/CoffeeTimeNewsApi/README.md

         └── ...
 ```
 # How to use :electric_plug:
-You can use [/http]() file to test API calls in IntelliJ Idea after start the API.
+You can use [/http]() file to test API calls in IntelliJ Idea after starting the API.

 ## Authentication :inbox_tray:
 ### Register